All about Hreflang Tags and X Default for International SEO

 What is International SEO?

-Normally SEOs of 2022, like to go niche and focus on a specific range of services for specific countries.
+Normally SEOs like to go niche and focus on a specific range of services for specific countries.
 Local businesses and most businesses have a limited geographical area where they operate, be it a state, city or a particular country.

 Hreflang Tags and X Default for International SEO